md97331/-Document-Search-Application/README.md

 # CS429 Project: Document Search Application

 ## Abstract
-The Document Search Application is an innovative tool engineered to enhance the searchability of HTML documents.
+The Document Search Application is a tool with the goal to search through HTML documents.
 The application employs TF-IDF (Term Frequency-Inverse Document Frequency) for term importance evaluation and Word2Vec for semantic analysis.
-This initiative is part of an ongoing effort to augment phrase recognition capabilities and possibly integrate models like Doc2Vec for an improved understanding of document context.

 ## Overview
 Our Flask-based web application offers users the ability to search through a corpus of HTML documents by analyzing the content using state-of-the-art natural language processing techniques.
 The system harnesses TF-IDF to measure word significance and utilizes Word2Vec to grasp the semantic relationships between words within the corpus.
 The next phase includes the advancement of phrase recognition and context understanding through potential incorporation of sophisticated models such as Doc2Vec.